-Turkey's Erdogan ends Gulf tour with no progress reported on Qatar crisis
+Turkey's Erdogan ends tour with no sign of Qatar progress

 Before he arrived in Qatar, Erdogan visited Saudi Arabia and Kuwait.
 In Saudi Arabia, he discussed with King Salman "efforts to combat terrorism and its sources of funding", state news agency SPA said, without elaborating.

-Reporting by Aziz El Yaakoubi; Editing by Sami Aboudi and Louise Ireland
+Reporting by Aziz El Yaakoubi in Doha and Ali Abdelaty in Cairo; Editing by Louise Ireland and Andrew Hay